snafuz/ical-parser/README.md

-# ICAL Calendar file parser
+# iCalendar file parser

 ## Introduction

-Convert calendar .ical file into csv files filtering all the events in a secified intervall of days.
+Convert calendar .ics file into .csv files filtering all the events in a specified intervall of days.

 ## Installation